- 27 Aug 2024

 The Self Help search supports all the languages that Whatfix supports.

-However, stop words optimization and Stemming processes applies to only the following languages,
+However, stop words optimization and Stemming processes apply only to the following languages:

-• You can add search keywords to Flows when you translate Whatfix content using the UI.
-This improves the visibility of your content when your end-user searches for it.
+- Add search keywords to Flows when you translate Whatfix content using the UI.
+This improves the visibility of your content when your end user searches for it.

 History and Suggestions in Self Help Search

-• Whatfix also suggests the right search results when the search query is misspelled or mistyped.
-Your end users will see this suggestion only if there is any content with an alternative search term that is mapped to the Self Help.
+Whatfix also suggests the right search results when the search query is misspelled or mistyped.
+Your end users see this suggestion only if there is any content with an alternative search term that is mapped to Self Help.